-2026 Strategy Update: The retirement landscape has shifted significantly since 2024.
-While many multi-millionaires spent years bracing for a “tax sunset,” recent 2026 legislation under the One Big Beautiful Bill Act (OBBBA) and new inflation indexing have changed the math for high-net-worth planning.
+2026 Strategy Update: The retirement landscape has shifted considerably since 2024.
+While multi-millionaires spent years bracing for a looming “tax sunset,” recent legislation under the One Big Beautiful Bill Act (OBBBA) and new inflation indexing have rewritten the math for high-net-worth planning.
+The key numbers have changed, and so should your strategy.

 1. Estate Taxes and Legacy Planning